preloader

 ✓ Listen, Listen, Listen

-When we are young, we learn how to identify and produce language from first listening to our parents or loved ones as they speak familiar phrases to us on a daily basis.
+When we are little, we learn words by listening to our parents or other loved ones as they talk to us every day.

-This is easily achievable through watching movies, vlogs, tv-series, or news broadcasts.
-Podcasts, radio shows, and music are also great ways to improve language context association for the English learner.
+Therefore, watch movies, vlogs, TV shows, or news broadcasts.
+Podcasts, radio shows, and music are also great ways to improve language context association.

-Start with more simple writing and advance as your comfort level and vocabulary increases.
+Start simple and advance as your comfort level and vocabulary expand.

 Use articles, blogs, breaking news, novels, and even children's story books.
-You will be amazed at how quickly your comprehension of the English language progresses.
+You will be amazed at how quickly your English skills progress.

 ✓ Speak and own your language progress

-The key here is to Speak, Speak, Speak.
+The key here is to Speak, Speak, and then Speak some more.
 Own your English progress and know that every day you remain committed to English, you improve.

 This is why Leap was created, to give software developers who want to improve their spoken English the opportunity to do so, with other software developers, to gain the confidence and fluency needed to land a higher-paying job.